~#~

 But when he turned back to Petunia she had already started up the steps in front of a towering marble building, which to Harry looked like it might topple over at any moment.
 This building was entirely coated in a harsh copper colour but this light rippled and flowed like water rather than just a stationary light, making Harry wonder if the fact the light was nearly opaque meant it was stronger than the other shops.

 The creatures he saw standing guard in front of the doors reminded him of goblins from some of his books, although they looked cleaner and more humanlike.
 Almost every book he had read agreed that goblins were greedy, mean spirited creatures, so he felt it would be a good idea to be polite but on guard around them.
-His wariness was rewarded when he saw that the entire building seemed to be staffed by goblins; Even if they weren't as evil as his book suggested, upsetting them would surely see him thrown out.

 The goblins that were working behind the counters were almost identical to the goblins that were standing guard outside, the only obvious difference was that these goblins were dressed in smart suits instead of glistening armour and were counting piles of gold coins.

-Despite the threat they might have been, Petunia didn't hesitate as she marched up to the closest counter and snapped at the goblin "I wish to convert some money into your wizarding currency for my nephew."
+Despite the threat they might have been, Petunia didn't hesitate as she marched up to the closest counter and snapped at the goblin, "I wish to convert some money into your wizarding currency for my nephew."